How Do I Get New Massage Clients?

 Keep it simple (especially if you are DIYing it).
 You don’t need slideshows, ornate backgrounds, or fancy fonts.
 In fact, those are all usually a bad idea.
 Make it clean, simple and easy to read and navigate.

-You must be able to log in to your own website and change your content at any time.
+You must be able to log in and change your content at any time.
 Do not pay a website designer a ton of money, only to have to pay more money every time you need to update the content.

 Additionally, you should register the domain name.
 If you’ve hired a designer, or your savvy cousin is helping you, don’t delegate this step out.
 Buying the domain name, and know what registrar you bought it from, and how to access it, will prevent a truckload of issues if your designer drops off the grid/turns out to be a criminal/gets hit by a bus.